weaviate/weaviate-io/developers/weaviate/model-providers/mistral/generative.md

 </Tabs>

-For further details on model parameters, please consult the [Mistral API documentation](https://docs.mistral.ai/api/).
+For further details on model parameters, see the [Mistral API documentation](https://docs.mistral.ai/api/).

 ### Available models